subquery/documentation/docs/quickstart/quickstart_chains/astar-zkatana.md

 }
 ```

-The above code indicates that you will be running a `handleTransaction` mapping function whenever there is a `approve` method being called on any transaction from the [WETH contract](https://zkevm.polygonscan.com/token/0x4f9a0e7fd2bf6067db6994cf12e4495df938e6e9).
+The above code indicates that you will be running a `handleTransaction` mapping function whenever there is a `approve` method being called on any transaction from the [GACHA Token](https://zkatana.blockscout.com/token/0x28687c2A4638149745A0999D523f813f63b4786F) on Astar's zKatana Test Network.

-The code also indicates that you will be running a `handleLog` mapping function whenever there is a `Transfer` event being emitted from the [WETH contract](https://zkevm.polygonscan.com/token/0x4f9a0e7fd2bf6067db6994cf12e4495df938e6e9).
+The code also indicates that you will be running a `handleLog` mapping function whenever there is a `Transfer` event being emitted from the [GACHA Token](https://zkatana.blockscout.com/token/0x28687c2A4638149745A0999D523f813f63b4786F) on Astar's zKatana Test Network.

 Check out our [Manifest File](../../build/manifest/ethereum.md) documentation to get more information about the Project Manifest (`project.ts`) file.